How Project Management Fits Into Account Management

 As any company knows, you can’t simply talk about targets and goals–they must be actually accomplished.
 This is done through a plan, and from there a project is evolved.
 The next element required is a tool, and the plan and the tool go hand-in-hand; the skill is in the planning, and the tool is the technology used to help bring it about.

 Right now at Pipeliner, we are creating a project management tool destined to be a feature of our CRM.
 This tool will be highly beneficial for our customers, as it won’t only apply to account management, but can be applied to project management in general.

 This tool will include numerous parts of project management.
-First of all, when creating a project, there are documents involved, used for marketing, as checklists, as content, and for many other purposes.
+First of all, when creating a project, there are documents involved, used for marketingMarketingMarketing is the field, set of actions, or practice of making a product or service desirable to a target consumer segment, with the ultimate aim of effecting a purchase., as checklists, as contentContentContent refers to a material or document released in various forms (such as text, image, audio, and video) and created to inform, engage or influence specific audiences., and for many other purposes.
 These documents must be accessible for anyone looking into or involved in the project.

 Tasks and appointments form another part.
 Tasks can be reoccurring—for example, you might want to revisit the team periodically to bring everyone up to date, and to ensure the project is running smoothly.
 Task management is already a highly developed part of Pipeliner CRM.
-Through Pipeliner’s visual displays, task and activity management are streamlined, and make the most of a user’s precious time.
+Through Pipeliner’s visual displays, task and activity management are streamlined, and make the most of a userUserUser means a person who uses or consumes a product or a service, usually a digital device or an online service.’s precious time.
 Team members are always informed of what to do next, and can update task statuses, comment and collaborate all in one place.

 As we discussed at the beginning of this article, the setting of objectives is another factor.
 Each objective has an associated list of tasks that, when completed, equal the completion of that objective.